kashyapjoshi/kashyapjoshi.github.io/_pages/about.md

 Most of my previous industrial work was centred around dial making softwares, panel meter manufacturing & their circuitry at [Rishabh Instruments Pvt.
 Ltd](https://rishabh.co.in/).

-At NMIMS, I have been teaching subjects like Digital Logic Design, Analog Electronics, Numerical methods, Microprocessor and Microcontrollers and Optical Fiber Systems for the past 5 years.
+At NMIMS, I have been teaching subjects like Digital Logic Design, Analog Electronics, Numerical methods, Microprocessor and Microcontrollers and Optical Fiber Systems for the past 10 years.
 I have also mentored student teams at various robotics competitions.

+I am working as a Co-Investigator on soft biomedical robots and the research is fully funded by the Indian Council of Medical Research.